bjasperson/bjasperson.github.io/content/research/ml-pde-solvers.md

   - Spatiotemporal models
 ---

-During my postdoctoral work, I have been working with recent machine-learning techniques for spatiotemporal problems, including label-free ML-PDE solvers.

-This direction focuses on how modern learning methods can solve or accelerate mechanics and transport models while retaining physical structure and interpretability.
+Standard numerical methods for high-dimensional, spatiotemporal mechanics problems can be computationally restrictive.
+My recent postdoctoral work focuses on how modern scientific machine learning can solve or accelerate mechanics and transport models while retaining physical structure and interpretability.

+**Physics-Embedded Architectures:** I investigate label-free ML-PDE solvers for spatiotemporal problems, including analyzing the accuracy and stability of spatiotemporal Vision Transformer (ViT) solvers for mechanics applications.

+**Fracture Mechanics:** I have applied these integrated ML-PDE solvers to develop global-local approaches for simulating phase-field fracture mechanics.